neo4j-partners/azure-resource-manager-neo4j/CLUSTER.md

    - Not necessary - VMSS pattern is predictable

 3. **Don't forget to set cluster ports in NSG**
+   - Neo4j 5.x requires ports 6000 (cluster communication) and 7000 (Raft) within VirtualNetwork
-   - Port 5000 must be open within VirtualNetwork
+   - Port 7688 (Bolt routing) should be open to Internet for cluster-aware drivers
-   - But should NOT be open to Internet
+   - Cluster ports 6000 and 7000 should NOT be open to Internet

 4. **Don't start Neo4j before setting password**
    - Password must be set before first start